-EARLY ARRIVALS - THERE IS NO SUPERVISION BEFORE 8:05 AM.
-If students are NOT a part of Fun Club, they should not set foot on campus before 7:40 to receive breakfast.
-Only students eating breakfast should be on campus before 8:05 a.m.
-All other students who arrive just before 8:05 a.m. are to wait in front of the school entrance until the 8:05 a.m. bell rings; and then proceed to the blacktop via the side gate by the basketball courts.
-Students are not to go through the foyer or Kindergarten area prior to the 8:12 bell.
+EARLY ARRIVALS - THERE IS NO SUPERVISION BEFORE 7:40 AM.
+If students are NOT a part of Fun Club, they should not set foot on campus before 7:15 AM to receive breakfast.
+Only students eating breakfast should be on campus in the MPR before 7:40 AM.
+All other students who arrive just before 7:40 a.m. are to wait in front of the school entrance until the 7:40 a.m. bell rings; and then proceed to the entrance/exit gate by the basketball courts.
+Students are not to go through the Kindergarten gate prior to the 7:47 bell.
 There is no eating, playing with toys or balls, running, or playing in front of the school before and after school as this creates a safety problem.